Hello! Welcome to my space about bilingual language learning at home!

 When my daughter was born I decided that I wanted to raise her to be bilingual.

-I found so many stories and sites about families who use the “one parent one language” method, or hire a nanny to teach their child a target language, but there weren’t many stories that mirrored my own situation – someone who doesn’t speak Spanish like a native, someone who’s not Hispanic, someone who’s not in a spot to hire a nanny or pay for Spanish school.
+I found so many stories and sites about families who use the “one parent one language” method, or hire a nanny to teach their child a target language, but there weren’t many stories that mirrored my own situation – someone who doesn’t speak Spanish like a native, someone who’s not Hispanic, someone who’s not in a spot to hire a nanny or pay for Spanish immersion school.

 1. Spanish books

-2. Books on tape
+2. Spanish books on tape

 3. Podcasts in Spanish